Khemraj9815/SWS101/SWS/caps/cap1/report.md

 # Remediation Summary

 The target machine has many vulnerable ports open which can lead to exploitation.
-The vulnerabilties was based on the its outdated version of application.
-The main thing that I found was, attacker can upload file on the web server and ftp server which can lead close to exploitation of the machine.
-Those behaviour should not be expose to the attacker or we should not give any chance to start attacker to attack.
-The best way to prevent from every vulnerablities is to keep all the application upto latest version.
+The vulnerabilities were based on its outdated version of the application.
+The main thing that I found was, an attacker can upload files on the web server and ftp server which can lead to exploitation of the machine.
+Those behaviors should not be exposed to the attacker or we should not give any chance to the attacker to attack.
+The best way to prevent vulnerabilities is to keep all the applications up to the latest version.